robertZaufall/Jetson/Registry.md

 # Local Container Registry and mirrors for Jetson (here: on `MACOS` platform)

+## Is this plausible on macOS?
+Yes — if the macOS machine is only used as a **network-accessible registry service** (local registry + pull-through cache) for your Jetson devices.

+What this **does**:
+- Caches image layers on your LAN so Jetsons pull faster and you reduce external registry traffic.
+- Lets you `docker push` locally-built images into a LAN registry (`registry.local:5555`) and pull them from Jetsons.

+What this **does not** do:
+- It does **not** make Jetson/L4T GPU images runnable on macOS (even on Apple Silicon).
+This setup is about **pulling and caching**, not running.

+Remark on naming: `registry.local` is used as a convenient hostname.
+Jetsons must resolve it to your Mac's LAN IP (not `127.0.0.1`).

 ## Add folders
 ```
 mkdir ~/docker/registry
 mkdir ~/docker/mirror_docker_io
 mkdir ~/docker/mirror_nvcr_io
+mkdir ~/docker/mirror_ghcr_io
 mkdir ~/docker/certs
 mkdir ~/docker/config
 ```